 Proactive news headlines including MetalsGrove Mining, Artrya Ltd, Technology Metals Australia and DomaCom Australia

-- Artrya Ltd (ASX:AYA) has passed a key milestone with the medical technology company receiving regulatory approval for its Salix Coronary Anatomy (SCA) product in the United Kingdom.
+- Artrya Ltd AYA has passed a key milestone with the medical technology company receiving regulatory approval for its Salix Coronary Anatomy (SCA) product in the United Kingdom.
 Click here

-- DomaCom Australia Ltd (ASX:DCL) has secured an extension to the term of the outstanding $2.95 million Thundering Herd convertible notes to 1 February 2024.
+- DomaCom Australia Ltd DCL has secured an extension to the term of the outstanding $2.95 million Thundering Herd convertible notes to 1 February 2024.
 Click here

 - Animoca Brands Corporation Ltd and 3D-printing company Arevo Inc have partnered to produce a line of custom carbon fibre bikes inspired by and decorated with individually owned NFT artwork.
 Click here

-- Avira Resources Ltd (ASX:AVW) is scheduled to kick off exploration this month for copper-nickel-cobalt and gold at its Puolalaki Project in Sweden.
+- Avira Resources Ltd AVW is scheduled to kick off exploration this month for copper-nickel-cobalt and gold at its Puolalaki Project in Sweden.
 Click here

-- Lake Resources NL (ASX:LKE, OTCQB:LLKKF) has added Karen Greene to the corporate team as a senior vice president to lead investor relations.
+- Lake Resources NL (LKELLKKF has added Karen Greene to the corporate team as a senior vice president to lead investor relations.
 Click here

-- St George Mining Ltd (ASX:SGQ) is pushing ahead with its aggressive lithium exploration strategy with the addition of further landholding at the flagship Mt Alexander Project.
+- St George Mining Ltd SGQ is pushing ahead with its aggressive lithium exploration strategy with the addition of further landholding at the flagship Mt Alexander Project.
 Click here

-- Cobalt Blue Holdings Ltd (ASX:COB, OTC:CBBHF) has successfully completed a private placement of fully paid ordinary shares to sophisticated and institutional investors to raise $4 million.
+- Cobalt Blue Holdings Ltd (COBCBBHF has successfully completed a private placement of fully paid ordinary shares to sophisticated and institutional investors to raise $4 million.
 Click here

-- QMines Ltd (ASX:QML) has further encouraging results in for exploration at its flagship Mt Chalmers Copper-Gold Project, 17 kilometres northeast of Rockhampton, Queensland.
+- QMines Ltd QML has further encouraging results in for exploration at its flagship Mt Chalmers Copper-Gold Project, 17 kilometres northeast of Rockhampton, Queensland.
 Click here

-- Bellevue Gold Ltd (ASX:BGL) is moving ahead with a gold processing facility at its namesake precious metals play in Western Australia.
+- Bellevue Gold Ltd BGL is moving ahead with a gold processing facility at its namesake precious metals play in Western Australia.
 Click here

-- Aruma Resources Ltd (ASX:AAJ) has now finished its maiden reverse circulation (RC) drilling program at the Melrose Gold Project in the Pilbara region of Western Australia.
+- Aruma Resources Ltd AAJ has now finished its maiden reverse circulation (RC) drilling program at the Melrose Gold Project in the Pilbara region of Western Australia.
 Click here

-- Musgrave Minerals Ltd (ASX:MGV, OTC:MGVMF) has fielded more high-grade gold during extensional drilling at the White Heat-Mosaic prospect, part of the Break of Day trend at the cornerstone Cue Gold Project in Western Australia.
+- Musgrave Minerals Ltd (MGVMGVMF has fielded more high-grade gold during extensional drilling at the White Heat-Mosaic prospect, part of the Break of Day trend at the cornerstone Cue Gold Project in Western Australia.
 Click here

 About Proactive